StephenSorriaux/ansible-kafka-admin/README.md

 * Python 3.7
 * Python 3.8
 * Python 3.9

-It should be fine for Python 3.5 too (but not tested using CI)

 ## Tests
 This library is tested using [Molecule](https://github.com/ansible/molecule).
 In order to avoid code duplication, tests are defined in the `default` scenario.